 A scientist is nearly assassinated.
 In order to save him, a submarine is shrunken to microscopic size and injected into his blood stream with a small crew.
 Problems arise almost as soon as they enter the bloodstream.

 The opening scene of the movie describes it best: "Once upon a time there lived in Denmark a great storyteller named Hans Christian Andersen.
 This is not the story of his life, but a fairy tale about the great spinner of fairy tales."

 Lisa Dolittle sends her daughter to 'Durango', a Dude Ranch, to find herself.
 While there, she uses her talent to talk to the animals in order to save Durango from being taken over by a neighboring Ranch.

 Doctor Dolittle is a world-renowned veterinarian who speaks a wide array of animal languages.
 He sets off from his home in Puddleby-on-the-Marsh, England, in search of the Great Pink Sea Snail.
-In so doing, he and his friends meet such exotic creatures as the Pushme-Pullyu and the Giant Moon Moth.
+In so doing, he and his friends meet such exotic creatures as the Pushme-Pullyu and the Giant Lunar Moth.
 This musical is the source of the hit song, "If I Could Talk To The Animals."
 Written by

 Randy Goldberg <email@example.com>

 23 of 27 people found this review helpful.